CommandPost/CommandPost-Website/docs/privacy.md

 ### If you do not want to upload Crash Data

 * Click on the CommandPost menubar icon and choose `Preferences`, untick `Send crash data`, quit CommandPost and re-open it.
-The Crashlytics framework will no longer be initialised.
+The Sentry or Crashlytics framework will no longer be initialised.

 ---